-Fault Detection and Diagnostic (FDD) for Existing HVAC Systems (Score: 3.15/5): utilizing embedded sensors and analytic tools to identify and address faults in HVAC systems in real time, this measure offers opportunities for early fault detection, preventing waste and optimizing system performance.
+Fault Detection and Diagnostic (FDD) for Existing HVAC Systems – Residential and Small C&I (Score: 3.15/5): utilizing embedded sensors and analytic tools to identify and address faults in HVAC systems in real time, this measure offers opportunities for early fault detection, preventing waste and optimizing system performance.
 As behavioral outcomes are unknown, we recommend a pilot study to inform how the Connecticut market responds to fault detection and what additional costs may be incurred with training contractors on FDD.
 As an alternative to FDD, smart diagnostic tools are available and have been integrated into other quality maintenance utilities programs to address the same system deficiencies during routine service calls; we recommend considering providing training for this tool, and incentives could be offered for their purchase.

-Plug-In Space Heating Heat Pumps (Micro Heat Pumps) (Score: 3.05/5): with easy installation and operation, micro heat pumps offer an alternative to conventional space heating systems, potentially replacing inefficient heaters in multi-family dwellings.
-In the short term, we recommend considering incentives for mild-climate heat pump products paired with a robust education campaign to displace windows/portable AC units and portable room heaters.
-In the mid-term, once products suitable for cold climate conditions are available on the market, we recommend launching a pilot to confirm savings, usability, and market constraints.
-Education will be key to program design to differentiate this higher-cost model from comparable window AC units and room heaters.
-Due to the availability of micro heat pumps at common retailers, we recommend considering a point-of-sale rebate approach.

-Performance-Based Duct Renovation (Score: 2.65/5): this measure addresses inefficiencies in HVAC distribution systems, offering benefits such as improved system efficiency, comfort, and energy cost savings through systematic testing and renovation procedures.
+Performance-Based Duct Renovation – Residential and Small C&I (Score: 3.00/5): this measure addresses inefficiencies in HVAC distribution systems going beyond duct leakage, offering benefits such as improved system efficiency, comfort, and energy cost savings through systematic testing and renovation procedures.
 It can also support wider adoption of Air Source Heat Pump more sensitive to duct system deficiencies.
 Due to the high site-dependent costs and savings potential, we recommend investigating the approach prescribed in ASHRAE Standard 221 to tap into this savings potential.
 The proposed approach would involve conducting a diagnostic involving pre and post-measurements, combined with an automated analysis, to estimate the potential savings.
 Through the Energize CT Contractor Portal, we recommend promoting training resources for HVAC Distribution System Performance testing and Optimization and providing subsidized training on relevant topics.

+Plug-In Space Heating Heat Pumps (Micro Heat Pumps) – Residential Multifamily (Score: 2.50/5): with easy installation and operation, micro heat pumps offer an alternative to conventional space heating systems, potentially replacing inefficient heaters in multi-family dwellings.
+In the short term, we recommend considering incentives for mild-climate heat pump products paired with a robust education campaign to displace windows/portable AC units and portable room heaters.
+In the mid-term, once products suitable for cold climate conditions are available on the market, we recommend launching a pilot to confirm savings, usability, and market constraints.
+Education will be key to program design to differentiate this higher-cost model from comparable window AC units and room heaters.
+Depending on distribution channels for cold-climate portable heat pumps, a point-of-sale or midstream rebate approach might be appropriate.

-These 8 measures are particularly interesting for Connecticut based on their ranking and variety, but are not the only measures of interest identified in the study.
+These 8 measures are particularly interesting for Connecticut based on their ranking and variety but are not the only measures of interest identified in the study.
 The utilities should consider the other measures presented in the companion workbook based on specific sectoral needs or preferences.
 Additional data sources are presented in the workbook for all measures included in Stage 2.

 Emerging Program Concepts

-The North American landscape with regards to energy efficiency and conservation has considerably changed in the last five years with significant impacts on utility’s programs and initiatives.
+The North American landscape with regards to energy efficiency and conservation has changed in the last five years with significant impacts on utility’s programs and initiatives.
 Improved building energy codes and equipment energy efficiency standards have moved prior energy efficiency opportunities to the baseline characteristics of technologies, climate policies are having profound impacts on energy systems and consumption patterns, new communicating technologies are installed in homes and buildings, multiple stakeholders are intervening in order to support GHG reductions, affordability and equity, corporations are integrating environmental, social and governance metrics including Net Zero commitments, and Demand-Side Management initiatives are also not being considered as tools to support broader goals, including economic development and customer retention.